-Park sign programs have been going through something of a Renaissance in the last few years with the accent of communities on trail projects, large regional parks, and urban park revivals.
+Park and outdoor environments have been going through something of a renaissance in the last few years with heightened community emphasis on parks and trails projects, large regional parks, and urban park revivals.
 All of these projects need large scale sign investment, from markers to landmarks to interpretive elements.

 1. Key Landmark